Moe-Salim91156/42_Repo/README.md

 Navigate to a project directory and follow the `Makefile` instructions to compile and run.

 ## About Me
 I’m a passionate programmer and problem-solver currently enrolled in the 42 curriculum.
-Check out my [LinkedIn](https://www.linkedin.com/in/your-profile) or [personal website](https://your-website.com) for more about my work.
+Check out my [LinkedIn](www.linkedin.com/in/mohammad-salim-4142432a0)
 -----